8ctavio/vergil/packages/core/styles/color-palette.md

     --c-name-border-subtle: rgba();
     /* for strong borders with soft backgrounds */
     --c-name-border-strong: rgba();
-    /* for solid border */
-    --c-name-border-solid: #;

     --c-name-outline: #;

-    /* used for ToggleButton 'toggle' variant's background */
+    /* used for icon and border (preferably equal to --c-name-solid-1) */
     --c-name-1: #;
     /* used for soft btn3D border bottom */
     --c-name-2: #;
     /* used for solid btn3D border bottom */
     --c-name-3: #;
+    /* used for ToggleButton 'toggle' variant's background */
+    --c-name-4: #;

     /* rgb values of --c-name-solid-1 */
     --rgb-name-solid: #;